yhs07128/TRANSLATE_Xe/README.md

 You'll need Numpy, Scipy, and Matplotlib.
 Jupyter is required to view the notebooks.
 CMake makes for an easy install.

 ### Installing
-The usual.
 Navigate to the project directory in terminal, then type

 ```
 mkdir build